 Born in Shanghai, China, Rui Naiwei began to play Go in 1975 and turned professional in 1985, becoming a 7 dan the same year.
 She was promoted to 8 dan in 1986 and 9 dan in 1988, the first woman to ever be promoted to this level.

-She married Jiang Zhujiu in 1992, and the same year she also was invited to the quadrennial Ing Cup.
+She married Jiang Zhujiu in 1992, becoming the only 18-dan married couple in the world.
+In the same year she also was invited to the quadrennial Ing Cup.
 Despite that this was Rui's first tournament since she left China, she got through to the semi-finals where she was beaten by Otake Hideo 9-dan of Japan, but not before registering one win against him--to that point the greatest achievement by a female player in the game.
+(This was surpassed only recently; Choi Jung reached the final of the Samsung Cup in 2022.)

 - 1st Guyun Jishou (2012)